OData/v3ProtocolDocument/OData.markdown

 Many different parts of the model can be updated.
 Responses to update requests for all parts of the model share some common traits.
 Rather than repeating them for all responses, the common traits are identified here.

-On success, the response to any update request MUST be either 204 with an empty response body or 200 with a valid response body.
+Upon successful completion, the response to any update request MUST be either 204 with an empty response body or 200 with a valid response body.

-A non-empty body MUST contain the new, post-update, value for the identified resource.
+A non-empty body MUST contain the updated value of the identified resource.
 This MUST be formatted exactly as would the response for a GET to the same URL as was specified in the update request.

 ### 7.3.1.
 Modifying Entities ###

 Entities are described in [Section 2.1](#entities).
-URI conventions for entities are described in [URI Conventions](uri_conventions).
+URL conventions for entities are described in [URL Conventions](URL_conventions).

 #### 7.3.2.
 Create an Entity ####

-To create an Entity in an entity set, send a POST request to that entity set's URL.
+To create an entity in a collection, send a POST request to that collection's URL.
 The POST body MUST contain a single valid entity representation.

-If the type being created is an OpenType, then additional values for properties beyond those specified in the metadata MAY be sent in the request body.
+To create an *open entity* (an instance of an open type), additional property values beyond those specified in the metadata MAY be sent in the request body.
 The service MUST treat these as dynamic properties and add them to the created instance.

-If the type being created is not an OpenType, then additional values for properties beyond those specified in the metadata SHOULD NOT be sent in the request body.
-The server MUST ignore any such values supplied.
+If the entity being created is not an open entity, additional property values beyond those specified in the metadata SHOULD NOT be sent in the request body.
+The server SHOULD ignore any such values supplied.

-On success, the response MUST be 201 and contain a Location header that expresses the edit URL of the created Entity.
-The response body MUST contain a representation of the new Entity.
-This MUST be formatted as would the response body for a GET request to the new Entity's edit URL.
+Upon successful completion, the response MUST be 201 and contain a `Location` header that contains the edit URL of the created entity.
+The response body MUST contain a representation of the new entity.
+This MUST be formatted as would the response body for a GET request to the new entity's edit URL.

-The update request MAY include a <ref>Prefer</ref> header to suggest what the service should return.
+The update request MAY include a <ref>`Prefer`</ref> header to suggest what the service should return.

 ##### 7.3.2.1.
 Link to Related Entities When Creating Entity #####

-A service that supports creating Entities SHOULD support linking those new Entities to existing Entities when they are created.
+A service SHOULD support linking new entities to existing entities upon creation.

-A request to create an Entity the MAY specify that the Entity should be automatically linked to other already-existing entities in the data service.
-To bind the new entity to one or more existing Entities, include the required <ref>binding information</ref> in the appropriate NavigationProperty in the request body.
+A request to create an entity MAY specify that the entity should be linked to existing entities.
+To bind the new entity to existing entities, include the required <ref>binding information</ref> in the appropriate navigation property in the request body.

 The representation for binding information is format specific.

-On success, the service MUST create the requested Entity and associate its NavigationProperty to the requested existing entity.
+On success, the service MUST create the requested entity and relate it to the requested existing entities.

-On failure, the service MUST NOT create the new Entity.
-In particular, it MUST NOT create an Entity in a partially-valid state (with the NavigationProperty not set).
+On failure, the service MUST NOT create the new entity.
+In particular, the service MUST never create an entity in a partially-valid state (with the navigation property unset).

 ##### 7.3.2.2.
 Create Related Entities When Creating Entity #####

-A service that supports creating Entities SHOULD support creating related Entities as part of the same request.
+A service that supports creating entities SHOULD support creating related entities as part of the same request.

-A request to create an Entity MAY specify related Entites that should also be created.
-The related entities MUST be represented using the <ref>inline representation of the NavigationProperty</ref>.
+A request to create an entity MAY specify related entities that should also be created.
+The related entities MUST be represented using the appropriate inline representation of the navigation property.

-On success, the service MUST create each Entity requested and associate them via the NavigationProperty.
+On success, the service MUST create each entity and relate them.

-On failure, the ervice MUST NOT create any of the Entities requested.
+On failure, the service MUST NOT create any of the entities.

 #### 7.3.3.
 Update an Entity ####